 ITIL Service Operation (RUN)

-Offers best practices for meeting service expectations with end-users, balancing cost and finding any problems.
-This volume is broken into two sections – process and functions, each with their own subcategories.
+Offers best practices for meeting service expectations with end-users, balancing costs, and finding any problems.
+This volume is broken into two sections – process and functions, each with its own subcategories.

 - Service Desk